hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ;
 ```

-However, an experiment shows that the version without CTE is actually faster.
+However, an experiment shows that the version without CTE is actually faster (630 vs. 350 ms on my computer).

 Let's try another example.
 We want to get names of people who visited our site more than 100 times.
 A straightforward query to do this would be: